 The proposed development would involve the re-grading of the existing site topography within the 55.6-acre area of disturbance on the Project Site.
-The Grading Plan is illustrated in Exhibit 2-16.
-The grading design consists of grading for the construction of the proposed homes and other hardscape improvements to an elevation of 16 feet.
+The Grading Plan is illustrated in Exhibit 2-12.
+The grading design consists of grading for the construction of the proposed homes and other hardscape improvements to an elevation of 15 feet.

 As shown on the Grading Plan, some of the manmade steep slopes and bedrock features will be reduced to grade to accommodate the proposed buildings and roadways.
 The steep slopes surrounding the clubhouse accessory building and pool area will be left unchanged under the Proposed Action.
 Four hundred and thirty-two trees, which fall within the area of disturbance on the Project Site, will be removed.
 Four hundred and thirty-two trees are to be planted in their place, as described above.
-Profiles presenting the existing and proposed elevation of the roadway centerline for each of the relocated and new roadways is included as Exhibits 2-12a and b.